rycus86/webhook-proxy/README.md

 Also note that metric labels are accepted as a dictionary where the value can be templated and will be evaluated within the Flask request context.
+The templates also have access to the Flask `response` object (with the `gauge` being the exception as it is also evaluated before the request to track in-progress executions).

 For example: